Clarifai/docs/docs/clarifai-basics/authentication/2-factor-authentication.md

 Here's what to expect:

-- **Simple Activation**: You can enable or disable 2FA directly from your user security settings.
+- **Simple activation**: You can enable or disable 2FA directly from your user security settings;
-- **Recovery Option**: A 2FA recovery method is available in case you lose your authentication device.
+- **Recovery option**: A 2FA recovery method is available in case you lose your authentication device;
-- **Seamless Workflow**: Enabling 2FA only adds a single step to the standard sign-in process, ensuring a smooth user experience.
+- **Seamless workflow**: Enabling 2FA only adds a single step to the standard sign-in process, ensuring a smooth user experience.

-## 2FA Setup
+## 2FA Set Up

-To enable 2FA, sign-in to the platform first.
+To enable 2FA, sign in to the platform first.
 Then, click your profile icon element.
-A drop-down list will appear with items that point to various pages within the Community platform.
+A drop-down list will appear with items that point to various pages within the platform.

 Select the **Security** option.
 You'll be directed to the **Security** settings page.

 ![](/img/others-2/2fa-1.png)

-To set up 2FA, scroll down on that **Security** page and toggle the "Enable" button.
+To set up 2FA, scroll down on that **Security** page and toggle the **Two Factor Authentication** "Enable" button.

 ![](/img/others-2/2fa-2.png)

-Once the enable is toggled:
+Once the button is enabled:

 **1.** Scan the given image with a two-factor authentication app, such as Duo, Google Authenticator, or Authy.